-Missouri, United States Executive Recruitment
+Missouri, the United States Executive Search

 KiTalent brings sector-specific intelligence and direct headhunting capability to senior leadership searches across Missouri.